JonasBonno/docker-ftb-revelation/3.4.0/README.md

 docker run --name [name of your data container] jonasbonno/ftb-revelation:3.4.0 echo 'Data-only container'

 Running ftb-revelation server:
-docker run --tty=true --interactive=true --detach=true --name=[name of your container] --volumes-from [name of your data container] --publish=[port on your host]:25565 jonasbonno/ftb-revelation:3.4.0
+docker run --tty=true --interactive=true --detach=true --name [name of your container] --volumes-from [name of your data container] --publish=[port on your host]:25565 jonasbonno/ftb-revelation:3.4.0

 When upgrading sometime items have been remove and therefor you have to confirm removal. </br>
 To do so run "docker attach [name of your container]" and type "/fml confirm" when prompted to confirm or cancel. </br>